-They have a stout body with an arched back, long thin head and neck and long tubular ears that are usually held upright but can be folded down.
-The hind legs are longer than the front ones, and they have powerful spade shaped feet and claws that are perfect for digging.
+They have a stout body with an arched back, long thin head and neck and long tubular ears, which they usually hold upright but can fold down.
+Their hind legs are longer than the front ones, and they have powerful spade-shaped feet and claws that are perfect for digging.

 Aardvarks are pale yellowish-grey in colour with short fur on the head and tail and long fur on the legs.
 Their tails are muscular, cone-shaped and approximately 70 cm (28 in) in length.

 Aardvarks are found in a wide variety of habitats in Sub-Saharan Africa, which is part of Africa below the Saharan desert.
 They favour areas with ample supplies of ants and termites, such as savannas, grasslands, woodlands and bushland, and tend to avoid rocky or swamp areas, as they are less suited to digging.

 Aardvarks are nocturnal, sleeping in underground burrows during the day and coming out at night to feed.
 When breeding, burrows can be extensive networks of over 10 m (33 ft) in length and with multiple entrances.
 They may change the layout of the burrow frequently, and it is not unusual for them to leave borrows and move on to new homes.

 Old aardvark burrows are good for the ecosystem as they often inhabited by smaller animals like the African Wild Dog.

 Aardvarks feed almost exclusively on ants and termites and are known to eat around 50,000 in one night.
 They can eat plants and often feed on an African cucumber known as the aardvark cucumber.
 The relationship between aardvarks and aardvark cucumbers is symbiotic, meaning both species benefit.
 The aardvark gets a source of food, and the cucumber benefits as the seeds are released into the environment when the aardvark defecates.